kfiryahav/domainScanner/README.md

 4. **Set up your environment variables**, including API keys for external services and database connection details.

 5. **Run the system** using the following command: npm run start

+6. **Note** IF FOR SOME REASON YOU GET SOME MISSING VARIABLES, RUN TS IN ORDER TO COMPILE THE FILES ONCE AGAIN.

 ### Run with Docker